hanyuone/Ways-to-NOT-make-money/README.md

 IMPORTANT: Do pull-requests to "future" branch, not master branch, unless completely necessary to merge to master.

+NOTE: Game is for use with Windows/Linux (?)
+Support for Mac OS X is in development

 NOTE: This game in the master and python3 branches currently requires the user to download Python to run.
 An executable file is in the ".exe version" branch!

 NOTE: For Python 3.5.1 version, visit python3 branch.
 (Too, see #19)